NikhilM98/sugarizer-school-portal-server/README.md

 cd sugarizer-school-portal-server
 npm install
 ```
 You need to make some changes in the [configuration](env/config.ini) file before starting the Sugarizer School Portal.

-Currently, the `node-helm` library is deprecated.
-You need to make some changes in the `node_modules/node-helm` files to get the Sugarizer School Portal to function properly.
-This issue will be fixed in future updates.

-Changes:
-- Update the [system] section in [env/config.ini](env/config.ini) according to your system.
+Update the [system] section in [env/config.ini](env/config.ini) according to your system.

 After making the required changes.
 You can start Sugarizer School Portal by running this command:
 ```